Aman2406/NSA-block/README.md

 - [ ] Fix Readme.md, typos, grammar,...
   - [ ] Sort hosts entries alphabetically
-  - [ ] Add an seperate hosts file for MS, Apple, Google (if someone really needs it)
+  - [ ] Add an separate hosts file for MS, Apple, Google (if someone really needs it)
   - [ ] Monthly updates!?
 - [ ] Find invalid entries or domains that aren't online anymore (high-prio)
 - [ ] Fix/merge all reported [issues](https://github.com/CHEF-KOCH/NSABlocklist/issues)
   - [ ] Add explanation how to identify compromised domains/DNS or other bogus addresses (high-prio)
 	- [ ] Add solutions to e.g. secure DNS via DNSCrypt/DANE (low-prio)
 	- [x] Add IPv6 only hosts file (low-prio)
-	- [x] Add mirror(s) in case some papers/news are linked directly on blocked goverment pages (low-prio)
+	- [x] Add mirror(s) in case some papers/news are linked directly on blocked government pages (low-prio)
 - [ ] Use external file for sources, reference and researches
-- [x] Create an external References.txt for all nessary spying information so people can directly link into it
+- [x] Create an external References.txt for all necessary spying information so people can directly link into it